-Neale Donald Walsch is best known for writing the “Conversation with God” series of books.
+Neale Donald Walsch an author and speaker best known for writing the “Conversations with God” series of books.

 His first book, Conversations with God, stayed in the New York Times Bestseller list for two and a half years and has been translated into 37 languages.

 The book series was inspired by Walsch’s life which hit the rock bottom in the early 1990s.
 His home was destroyed by a fire, burning all his belongings.
 He had several failed marriages under his belt.
 He was jobless and living on the streets.
 And worst of all, he had a car accident that left him with a broken neck.
 Instead of allowing these circumstances to beat him, he started writing as a way to make sense of his suffering and strengthen his faith.